Home » GMP » Drug master file (DMF): FDA Guidelines

 Type I: Manufacturing Site, Facilities, Operating Procedures, And Personnel:

 A type-I DMF is suggested for a person outside the US to assist the FDA in conducting on-site inspections of their manufacturing facilities.
 The DMF should describe the manufacturing site, equipment capabilities, and operation layout.
-The description of the site includes areas, the actual site address, and a map showing its location with respect to the nearest city.
+The description of the site includes areas, the actual site address, and a map showing its location for the nearest city.
 An aerial photograph and a diagram of the site may be included.

 A diagram of major corporate organizational elements, with key manufacturing, quality control, and quality assurance positions highlighted at both the manufacturing site and corporate headquarters, is additionally helpful.